-If the Council decides to change the governance model, the changes can only be implemented from an annual meeting of the Council.
+If the Council decides to change the governance model, the changes can only be implemented from an Annual General Meeting of the Council.
 It cannot then change its governance arrangements for five years, unless changes are approved by a referendum.